ippontech/blog-usa/posts/introduction-to-grpc.md

 }
 ```

+Now we can finally start up our spring applications and see a message sent from our gRPC client to the gRPC server.
-Now we can finally try our example out.
-First we will want to build our two applications with maven, using the common
+First we will want to build our two applications with maven, using the common `mvn clean install` (this will compile the
-`mvn clean install`, then we can start our two images with the command `docker-compose -f docker-compose.yml up —build`.
+protobuffer), then we can start our two images with the command `docker-compose -f docker-compose.yml up —build`.
 Each project in our GitHub has its own docker compose file, one in server/docker-compose, and one in client/docker-compose.
 With both up and running, we can send requests to our client (also a spring boot app), via a simple rest endpoint.
 It takes a polynomial in the form of a string (which is cumbersome as we said before), converts to our protobuf format